surazzzj/react-tasks/task-8/README.md

-# 🧩 Task 4 - 📁 React Image Preview Component
+# 🧩 Task 4 - Image Preview Component

 A modern and responsive Image Upload + Drag & Drop Preview Component built using React.
 This component allows users to: